MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

---testnet                              Use the test chain --devnet=<name>                        Use devnet chain with provided name --litemode=<n>                         Disable all MarteX specific functionality (Masternodes, PrivateSend, InstantSend, Governance) (0-1, default: 0)
+--testnet                              Use the test chain --devnet=<name>                        Use devnet chain with provided name --litemode=<n>                         Disable all Dash specific functionality (Masternodes, PrivateSend, InstantSend, Governance) (0-1, default: 0)
 --sporkaddr=<hex>                      Override spork address.
 Only useful for regtest and devnet.
 Using this on mainnet or testnet will ban you.
 --minsporkkeys=<n>                     Overrides minimum spork signers to change spork value.
 Only useful for regtest and devnet.
 Using this on mainnet or testnet will ban you.